College of Arts & Sciences

 Why choose pre-veterinary medicine at North Central College?

 At North Central, you’ll study biology, chemistry and other subjects.
-You’ll be pushed to master writing and communication skills that will help prepare you to relate to animal owners.
+In your degree program you’ll be pushed to master writing and communication skills that will help prepare you to relate to animal owners.
 You’ll get to know the professors who teach in North Central’s smaller classes, and when you need a letter of recommendation your teachers will know just what to say about you.
 By earning a bachelor's degree in one of our majors, such as biology or biochemistry, and completing specific prerequisite coursework, you will develop a solid foundation for applying to veterinary school.

-North Central College is ideally located in Chicago’s western suburbs, where you’ll find plenty of opportunities to job shadow veterinarians or volunteer at animal care facilities like the Naperville Area Humane Society.
+North Central College is ideally located in Chicago’s western suburbs, where veterinary students find plenty of opportunities to job shadow veterinary professionals or volunteer at animal care facilities like the Naperville Area Humane Society.

 You can also: